-Sample ballots for general elections are available at the Clerk’s Office approximately 30 days prior to an election day, or by clicking below.
+Sample ballots for general elections are available at the Clerk's Office approximately 30 days prior to an election day and online:

 No Reason Voting!
 With the passing of Proposal 3 in 2018, the State of Michigan has adopted "no reason" absentee voting.
 This means that there are no qualifying reasons anymore for voting by absentee.
 Anyone can vote by absentee ballot.
 If you would like to vote by absentee ballot, you can contact the Clerk's Office or visit the DeWitt Charter Township Hall.

 A written request for an absentee ballot must be received from the voter for each election.
-Absentee ballot application forms are available online in the Documents & Forms section.
+Absentee Ballot Application forms (PDF) are available online.
 In some instances, one form can make application for an absentee ballot for both a Primary and General election to be held in the same year.
-You may also submit an absentee ballot application online at https://mvic.sos.state.mi.us/AVApplication/Index.
+You may also submit an absentee ballot application online.

 General Absentee Voting Information